mlflow/mlflow/docs/source/models.rst

 that it includes all the information necessary to load and use a model.
 Dependencies are stored either directly with the model or referenced via Conda environment.

-Many of MLflow's model persistence modules, such as :mod:`mlflow.sklearn`, :mod:`mlflow.keras`, and :mod:`mlflow.pytorch`, produce models with the ``python_function`` (``pyfunc``) flavor.
+Many MLflow model persistence modules, such as :mod:`mlflow.sklearn`, :mod:`mlflow.keras`, and :mod:`mlflow.pytorch`, produce models with the ``python_function`` (``pyfunc``) flavor.
 This means that they adhere to the ``mlflow.pyfunc`` filesystem format and can be interpreted as generic Python classes that implement the specified :ref:`inference API <pyfunc-inference-api>`.
-Therefore, any tool that operates on these ``pyfunc`` classes can operate on any MLflow model containing the ``pyfunc`` flavor, regardless of which persistence module or framework was used to produce the model. *This interoperability is very powerful because it allows any Python model to be productionized in a variety of environments*.
+Therefore, any tool that operates on these ``pyfunc`` classes can operate on any MLflow model containing the ``pyfunc`` flavor, regardless of which persistence module or framework was used to produce the model.
+This interoperability is very powerful because it allows any Python model to be productionized in a variety of environments.

 The convention for ``python_function`` models is to have a ``predict`` method or function with the following
 signature: